5 Reasons You Need a Night Guard | Everything You Need to Know

 Difference Between Night Guards And Mouth Guards

 Custom mouthguards are made of quality acrylics that offer the highest level of protection from teeth grinding or clenching.
 They last much longer than OTC materials.
 If you’re a heavy grinder, your dentist may want to adjust the thickness and type of acrylic materials that are used.

 Think of it this way.
 It’s like having your optometrist fit you with a pair of prescription glasses, vs. buying a pair of generic readers off a rack at the drugstore.
 Both of them might improve your current situation, but one of them (the OTC option) may not work as well or could even make the situation worse.

-Sleeping with a mouth guard isn’t for everyone.
-Keep in mind that night guards and mouthguards can be designed a variety of different ways.
+Sleeping with a dental guard isn’t for everyone.
+Keep in mind that night guards and night guards can be designed a variety of different ways.
 They don’t all do the same thing.
-In fact, some of them can actually aggravate other situations where you might wear a nightguard if you’re using it incorrectly.
+In fact, some of them can actually aggravate other situations where you might wear a dental night guard if you’re using it incorrectly.

-But if you do fit one of the following categories, a custom-fitted mouthguard is highly recommended.
+But if you do fit one of the following categories, a custom-fitted night guard is highly recommended.
 Be sure to speak with your dentist if you have concerns about any of these common issues:

 Grinding your teeth together is a major concern, because it can cause all sorts of problems.
 From broken teeth to migraines, nothing will wear your smile out faster than teeth grinding does.